How to Care for your Flag

 - Launder or dry clean it when soiled.
 Flags made by Flags of All Nations are safe to dry clean.
 Suggested method to launder is to immerse the flag in a bucket of hot rich laundry powder solution and let it stand for about three days.
 Then put it through a normal machine cycle.
 The original colours will not be fully restored because of the UV effect, but they will still look brighter and cleaner than before cleaning.

-Most flags are flown 24/7 by their owners, and those made by Flags of All Nations will stand up very well if the above hints are not followed.
-There are no rules for flag care, and most flag owners simply buy theirs, run it up the flagpole and leave it.
-There’s nothing wrong about that, but it could mean you will be seeing us sooner for a replacement!
-Besides, if it is an Australian flag , may we respectfully suggest that it deserves respect and should be looked after!
+Most flags are flown 24/7 by their owners, and those made by Flags of All Nations will stand up very well if the above hints are not followed, with the only downside being it could mean you will be seeing us sooner for a replacement!
+If you have any further questions on flag-care, please feel free to contact us at any time.